-According to Andrea Wulf [2016],Alexander von Humboldt was the founding father of the environmental sustainability concept.
-As such, we could argue that his thoughts significantly influenced the development international of possibly environmental law and, consequently, the vision of the Earth Charter itself.
+According to Andrea Wulf [2016].
+Alexander von Humboldt was the founding father of the environmental sustainability concept.
+As such, we could argue that his significantly influenced thoughts development of international environmental law and. possibly consequently, the vision of the Earth Charter itself.
 Almost 200 years ago, Humboldt described Earth as a living organism, where everything is connected, from the tiniest insect to the largest and tallest trees.
 According to Laura Dassow Walls (2009), Humboldt united art and science when he said that we must use our imagination and our feelings to understand nature.